dougbutner/tribe.cxc.world/Contributions/Rewarding Manifestations.md

-# Rewarding Contributions
+# Rewarding Manifestations

 You deserve to be rewarded for valuable contributions to cXc.

-Each month, we'll get together to decide who has done the most, and reward them with up to 3x bonus PURPLE (256 PURPLE total for top contributor)
+Each month, we'll get together to decide who has done the most, and reward them with up to 3x bonus PURPLE (256 PURPLE total for top Conjurer)

 # The "Why"
 cXc Tribe is about doing what you want, with a [core focus]() of cultivating creative culture.
-To make it collaborative, each member should have an idea of what others members are working on, and know what that contributor needs to further this chosen path.
+To make it collaborative, each member should have an idea of what others members are working on, and know what that Conjurer needs to further this chosen path.

 For those truly passionate about helping musicians through cXc + beyond, this is an opportunity to contribute your value, and be recognized and rewarded for providing this value.

 # How it Works

-Manifestation Moon Meets are open for registered Villagers + higher.
+Manifestation Moon Meets are open for all registered tribe.

 Each person seeking reward must publish a short post of contributions to Hive (Other text-based platforms like Medium are acceptable) a article and then comment the link (TBD where).

-All who attend the Manifestation Moon Meet will be asked to vote for up to 3 contributors who deserve extra rewards (not ranked, just 1-3 people you think deserve more).
+All who attend the Manifestation Moon Meet will be asked to vote for up to 3 Conjurers who deserve extra rewards (not ranked, just 1-3 people you think deserve more).
 Votes will be tallied, and runoffs will be held in-meeting if needed.

 > Do I need to show up at the Manifestation Meeting?